zhgarfield/zhgarfield-alfolio/_pages/about.md

 ## Research

-I study how cooperation is organized and sustained in human societies.
+I study the mechanisms of sociality underpinning human uniqueness, and how cooperation is organized and sustained in human societies.
 The work runs along four connected threads: leadership and coordination, norms and cultural transmission, social networks and risk buffering, and the link between social position and health.
 I work at three scales: long-term ethnographic fieldwork in southwest Ethiopia, comparative analysis using global ethnographic databases, and computational modeling.

 The longer story lives on [research](/research/), [fieldwork](/fieldwork/), and [scientific philosophy](/philosophy/).